 It's unspeakably agonizing to witness the decline of a loved one with any sort of dementia.
-With the advancement of the disease, you may observe minor memory loss that gradually morphs into profound impairment and finally, your loved one's identity itself is compromised.
+With the advancement of the disease, you may observe minor memory loss that gradually results in profound impairment, and finally, your loved one's identity itself is compromised.

-What to Expect Communication problems can be among the most distressing aspects of caring for someone with dementia and it's equally frustrating for the caregivers of such patients.
+Communication problems can be among the most distressing aspects of caring for someone with dementia, and it's equally frustrating for the caregivers of such patients.
 As dementia progresses, changes in the ability to communicate can vary from person to person.
 Although it can be difficult to read why people with dementia behave the way they do, the reason is attributed to the changes occurring in the brain caused by the disease.

-Dementia damages brain's nerve-pathway which makes it hard to find the correct words and to interpret what others are saying.
-Changes in the power to communicate can differ from person to person, on the basis of the stage of the disease.
-Issues you can anticipate to witness throughout the disease advancement include:
+Dementia damages the brain's nerve pathway, which makes it hard to find the correct words and interpret what others are saying.
+Changes in the power to communicate can differ from person to person on the basis of the stage of the disease.
+Issues you can anticipate witness throughout the disease advancement include:

-Communication Strategies for Dementia Dementia patients not only have a lot of trouble expressing their own thoughts and emotions, but they also become incapable of understanding others.
-Learning how to relate and converse with loved ones, during these times is extremely important.
+Dementia patients not only have a lot of trouble expressing their own thoughts and emotions, but they also become incapable of understanding others.
+Learning how to relate and converse with loved ones during these times is extremely important.
 You can use gestures, body movements, and, most importantly, facial expressions to help your loved ones with dementia understand what you want to say.